usnistgov/dioptra/docs/source/tutorials/tutorial-running-the-examples.rst

 **What goes here:** a generic explanation of how to setup and run each of the demos, including accessing the Jupyter notebooks, etc.

-The Secure AI Lab has multiple demos you can perform locally.
+The Secure AI Testbed has multiple demos you can perform locally.
 The following steps will help you choose and run any demo provided:

 1. Navigate to the root directory of the project codebase.